If you are documenting computer procedures, you probably

 4.7.1.1 Typesetting URIs

-with the url package (and the
+url package (also used by the

-hyperref package which also handles
+hyperref package which can make

 - Visible accuracy

-It is important for them to be visibly accurate,
+It is important for URIs to

-It is therefore essential to use a typeface
+It is therefore

-which distinguishes well between 1 (digit one), l
+typeface which distinguishes clearly between 1

-(lowercase ell) and I (uppercase eye), and between 0
+(digit one), l (lowercase ell) and I (uppercase

-(zero) and O (uppercase oh).
-Monospaced
+eye), and between 0 (zero) and O (uppercase oh).

-‘typewriter’ type usually
+Monospaced ‘typewriter’ type

-URIs in this way.
+distinguish URIs in this

 - Intrusive hyphens